benoj/GitRepository/README.md

 		end
 	end

-This raketask takes a commit message, pulls changes from the repository, runs the unit tests, checks for untracked files (adding them if neccessary) then checks for changes to the repository an commts all files with the message passed in from the rake command.
+This raketask takes a commit message, pulls changes from the repository, runs the unit tests, checks for untracked files (adding them if necessary) then checks for changes to the repository an commits all files with the message passed in from the rake command.

-This task is called as folllows:
+This task is called as follows:

     rake online['hello world!']